undera/chess-engine-nn/README.md

 It seems that with the approach of eval it is a _regression_ task.

 At the end of this exercise, I see that quality of games does not grow much, even training against SF.
 Maybe the NN structure could be somehow improved to provide better position analysis capacity.
+I still miss good point on measuring the quality of games, what's the KPI.
+It's not NN loss, as far as I see.